-The midnight snacker's greatest fantasy is just a car ride away.
-One of America's largest Asian food markets spans the course of Santa Anita Park's front Paddock Gardens (285 W Huntington Dr).
-Come hungry and come caffeinated—this lively market, complete with over 150 Asian street food and booze peddlers, live music, artists, films, games, and beyond, won't put itself to bed until 1am on Friday and Saturday (and 11pm on Sunday).
+The midnight snacker’s greatest fantasy is just a car ride away.
+One of America’s largest Asian food markets spans the course of Santa Anita Park’s front Paddock Gardens.
+Come hungry and come caffeinated—this lively market, complete with over 250 Asian street food and booze peddlers, live music, artists, films, games, and beyond, won’t put itself to bed until 1am on Friday and Saturday (and midnight on Sunday).

 Film buffs, unite.
-This lesser-known cinephile festival is celebrating 53 years of showing classic film fare and selling top movie memorabilia in the heart of Hollywood this Labor Day weekend.
-Enjoy a five-day program of rare and "unusual" films, shown back-to-back at the Egyptian Theatre, from a Buster Keaton classic to a salute to Universal B-pictures from the '40s.
+This lesser-known cinephile festival is celebrating 54 years of showing classic film fare and selling top movie memorabilia in the heart of Hollywood this Labor Day weekend.
+Enjoy a five-day program of rare and “unusual” films, shown back-to-back at the Egyptian Theatre.

-Nobody's film credits can compare to John Williams: Star Wars, E.T., Jurassic Park, Indiana Jones, Harry Potter and literally a hundred others.
-The 85-year-old composer isn't slowing down anytime soon; he's returning to the Hollywood Bowl with the LA Phil and maybe some new tunes from a galaxy far, far away.
+Nobody’s film credits can compare to John Williams: Star Wars, E.T., Jurassic Park, Indiana Jones, Harry Potter and literally a hundred others.
+The 86-year-old composer returns to the Hollywood Bowl with the LA Phil to mark the 40th anniversary of his Bowl Debut.
 Fellow film composer David Newman opens the show with a program of movie classics set to clips on the big screen.

-While you won't find much Alice in the Wonderland series of festivals, you will find a whimsical, carnival-like atmosphere drenched in Day-Glo and pulsating lasers.
-The multiple stages at Glen Helen Regional Park are musical platforms just as much as they're art installations, with names like the Upside-Down Room and the Temple of Om.
-This year's lineup includes the likes of Dillon Francis, Mija, Excision, DJ Mustard and more.
+While you won’t find much Alice in the Wonderland series of festivals, you will find a whimsical, carnival-like atmosphere drenched in Day-Glo and pulsating lasers.
+The multiple stages at Glen Helen Regional Park are musical platforms just as much as they’re art installations, with names like the Upside-Down Room and the Temple of Om.
+This year’s lineup includes the likes of Kill the Noise, Liquid Stranger, Flux Pavilion, AC Slater and more.

 Looking for some more last-minute summer fun?